yanettechprep/delivery-tracker-1/README.md

     - The `background-color` of the "Waiting on" section should be `lightgoldenrodyellow`.
 - The "Received" section should be contained within a `<div>` that has the class `"received"`.
     - The `background-color` of the "Received" section should be `lightgreen`.
 - For items in the "Waiting on" section, the date that the delivery was expected on is displayed.
-If the date is more than **3** days ago, the color of the date is `darkred`.
+If the date is more than **3** days ago, the color of the date is `red`.

 Other notes: